needle-mirror/com.unity.toonshader/Documentation~/Basic.md

 ## Three Basic Color Maps

 ## Base Map
-Base Color : Texture(sRGB) × Color(RGB).
-The default color is White.
-The base color represents the color of the unshaded area of object or character.
+Base Color: Texture(sRGB) × Color(RGB).
+The default color is white.
+The base color represents the color of the unshaded areas of objects or characters.

 |  Base Color Map (Face) | (Hair) | Result  |
 | ---- | ---- |---- |